Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

 \subsection{Criterion for model selection}

 In this section, we propose a criterion to choose the partition when $n$ is fixed.
 This criterion can be used to choose the size $M$ of a family of partitions but also to choose between two families of partition.
-With a dataset, we can compute the m.l.e. (with the EM algorithm) when using model \eqref{eq:model2} with partition $\cal I$, or we can get an estimator of $\theta$ using its posterior distribution (the posterior mean or the posterior median for instance).
+For each dataset, we can compute the MLE or the posterior mean or other Bayesian estimators under model \eqref{eq:model2} with partition $\cal I$.
 We thus shall index all our estimators by $\cal I$.
-Note that the results of this section are valid for any family of estimators $(\tilde{\theta}_{\cal I})$ and not only for the m.l.e. \\
+Note that the results of this section are valid for any family of estimators $(\tilde{\theta}_{\cal I})$ and not only for the MLE $(\widehat{\theta}_{\cal I})$.
+But we illustrate our results using the MLE. \\

 Proposition \ref{prop:limit_thetaM} and Corollary \ref{co:bound_for M_n} show the necessity to choose an appropriate partition among a collection of partitions ${\cal I}_M$, $M \in {\cal M}$.
 To choose the partition we need a criterion.
 Since the aim is to get efficient estimators, we choose the quadratic risk as the criterion to minimize.
 We thus want to minimize over all possible partitions